rachayita/OpsNotes/rust/rust.md

 ```
 - `&mut` means exclusive access
 - `&` means shared access
+- rust doesnt allow to create your own operators or overload arbitrary operators
+  - but you can overload operations and corresponding traits listed in std::ops
+    - by implementing traits associated with the operator
+    - ex: overload `+` to add two, say `Point` using `std::ops::Add`

 ## memory model
 - when value is assigned to a variable, that value is from then on named by that variable